8dcc/discord-bot/README.md

 	* `[E]` for errors (`discord_log_path`)
 	* `[ET]` for error timestamps (Wrote to `discord_log_path`, reference a date in `bot_error_path`)
 	* `[Module]` It also has a small tag about the module used (`Music`, `Administration`, ...)
+* Fetches the last remote repo information and compares the last origin/main commit with the head commit.
+See `n!version`

 ## Running the bot yourself
 First, you will need to edit the `.env_default` file (move it to `.env`), and replace there your bot token.